Help your kid get fast at math facts

 What if the student fails to meet the IEP goals?

 child practicing math fact fluency iep goalsSo if a student is not meeting the aimline when we monitor their progress we should re-double our efforts.
 With Rocket Math that’s quite doable.
 If the student is falling below the aimline for three weeks in a row, add another practice session each day.
 The standard ten minutes a day for Rocket Math may not be enough for this student.
-So you need to arrange for them to get in another practice session each day.
+Arrange for them to get in another practice session each day.
 Often a daily short trip to the Special Education room for a second quick practice session with the teacher or an aide will do the trick.
 If two a day at school aren’t enough, maybe you can add one each evening at home.
 Some students do need more practice to meet these goals.
 The good news is that you can find out quickly with your graph and get going soon.

 **The Rocket Math Goal Sheet was updated in 2021 to reflect the 80% expectation for IEP goals.
 The update shows that students who can fill in 15 boxes in a minute can go ahead and do Rocket Math, while those who can only fill in 14 boxes are candidates for help with writing numerals in the Rocket Writing for Numerals Learning Track.